AndreasH96/ExamNotifier/README.md

 ## Signing Up

-A student should be able to sign up by sending an email to `ExamNotifier@gmail.com`, formatted with one course-code per line.
+A student should be able to sign up by sending an email to `ExamNotifier@gmail.com`, formatted with one course-courseCode per line.
 Like this:

 ```
 MA8080